2026 Call For Proposals

 Benefits of Speaking at the Show

-As a subject matter expert, you are joining us in our mission to deliver impactful in-person education that will help advance the industry.
-Your experience and perspective may help your peers answer their biggest questions, build their business and strengthen our community.
+As a subject matter expert, you are joining us in our mission to deliver impactful in-person education that will advance the industry.
+Your expertise and perspective may help your peers answer their biggest questions, build their business and strengthen our community.

 Speaker benefits include:

-- Complimentary registration to the 2025 Restaurant Show, with access to all Expo + Education sessions, on-floor programming, featured sessions, and the Show Expo (excludes evening events and ancillary events).
+- Complimentary registration to the 2026 Restaurant Show, with access to all Expo + Education sessions, on-floor programming, featured sessions, and the Show Expo – a value of up to $500+ (excludes evening events and ancillary events).

 - Inclusion in marketing promotions, via the Show’s various marketing platforms, that highlight you, your company or your session, viewable by thousands of foodservice professionals.